-The Mood Conductor is an interactive installation enabling a single user at a time to be empowered to express their mood on an unforgettable architectural scale.
-It is the first time a large public landmark within London has been controlled directly by members of the public.
+The Mood Conductor was an interactive installation enabling a single user at a time to be empowered to express their mood on an unforgettable architectural scale.
+It was the first time a large public landmark within London has been controlled directly by members of the public.

-There are two ways in which the ‘performer’ is able to interact with the system: first by using their arms and hands, and secondly, at more subconscious level, though their heart rate.
-The gesture recognition system allows for free and unconstrained movements to be interpreted into beautiful lighting movements that amplify the user’s mood.
+There were two ways in which the ‘performer’ was able to interact with the system: first by using their arms and hands, and secondly, at more subconscious level, though their heart rate.
+The gesture recognition system allowed for free and unconstrained movements to be interpreted into beautiful lighting movements that amplify the user’s mood.

 The lighting patterns that are visible across the London Eye are a direct result of the movements and behaviours of the user.
 The patterns vary in colour, speed, brightness and scale — at times the London Eye can be seen to sparkle with obvious joy and celebration, other times it recoils into a subdued and disappointed state.
 The lighting show amplifies these action and moods of the user for the whole city to see.

-The systems has been designed and produced by London creative Cinimod Studio specifically for the Energy of the Nation experiential activation.
+The systems were designed and produced by London creative Cinimod Studio specifically for the Energy of the Nation experiential activation.